Sorosis: History

-The club was organized in New York City with 12 members in March 1868, by Jane Cunningham Croly.
-Among its founding members were Josephine Pollard, a children's author, and Fanny Fern, a popular columnist who had been angered at newspaper women being excluded from the all-male New York Press Club when it had an honorary dinner for the author Charles Dickens the month before.
-Sorosis was incorporated in January 1869.
-Alice Cary was the first president.
+In March 1868, a group of women were denied the ability to purchase a ticket to attend the all-male New York Press Club hosted dinner for author Charles Dickens at Delmonico's.
+In response to being excluded by the New York Press Club, Sorosis was organized.
+On April 20, 1868, Sorosis hosted its first lunch meeting at the same restaurant.
+They extended an invite to Dickens, but he declined to attend.
+At the meeting, the 14 charter members of Sorosis were Alice Cary, Jane Cunningham Croly ("Jennie June"), Kate Field, Phoebe Cary, Ella Dietz Clymer, Celia M. Burleigh, Josephine Pollard, Ellen Louise Demorest, Charlotte Beebe Wilbour, Anne Botta, "Fanny Fern" Parton, Henry M. Field, Lucy Gibbons, and James T. Field.
+In January of 1869, Sorosis would become incorporated meaning it became a legal institution.
 Within one year, Sorosis had 83 members.
 Along with Boston's New England Woman's Club (also founded in 1868), Sorosis inspired the formation of women's clubs across the country.

-Sorosis is a latinate word meaning 'aggregation' (from the Greek sōros, meaning ‘heap’).
-Its object was to further the educational and social activities of women by bringing representative women of accomplishment in art, literature, science, and kindred pursuits.

 Early members of Sorosis were participants in varied professions and political reform movements such as abolitionism, suffrage, prison reform, temperance and peace.
 Sorosis expanded into local chapters beyond New York City in the early twentieth century and the various chapters went on to organize war relief efforts during both World Wars.
 Peacetime activities included philanthropy (such as support for funding the MacDowell Colony), scholarship funds, and social reforms (such as literary training for immigrant women).
 In later years, Sorosis focused its activities on local projects, raising money for the aid of other women's clubs, funding scholarships for women, and aiding local rescue missions.

-Sorosis was among the 63 clubs that formed the General Federation of Women's Clubs in 1890.
+In 1890, Sorosis invited other women's clubs to attend a ratification convention in New York City.
+Sixty-three clubs were in attendance and formed the General Federation of Women's Clubs.
+Together, these women's clubs would push for social and political reform on the local, state, and national level.

 The University of Texas at San Antonio houses a collection of records for the San Antonio chapter of Sorosis.
 The collection spans the years 1923 through 1991 and provides information about the club's members and activities primarily through minutes, photographs, scrapbooks and yearbooks.

+Club and meeting structure

+Each month, with the exception of a summer recess, Sorosis hosted symposiums on the following topics: literature, science, philosophy, art, drama, and education.
+Members of Sorosis formed committees that conducted work and research on the various symposium topics.
+Each committee was granted one day each year to present their work.
+The club also hosted business meetings two weeks after each monthly symposium.